cyberphone/doc/payments/dual-mode-open-banking-versus-apple-pay.md

 ## Background
-Current Open Banking APIs do not specify a matching "Wallet", they rather leave this part to the market to figure out which is likely to lead to a fragmented payment landscape unless a few and very dominant vendors set their own "standards".
+Current Open Banking APIs do not specify a matching "Wallet", they rather leave this part to the market to figure out.
+This is likely to lead to a fragmented payment landscape unless a few and very dominant vendors set their own "standards".

-*This is the sole motivation behind Open Banking/DM*.
+*This is the sole motivation behind the Dual Mode Open Banking API proposal*.

 In addition, current Open Banking APIs introduce a security and user interaction model which departs from already established and *well-functioning* mobile payment systems.